Health Insurance

 What happens to my cover after I leave?

-Your cover will usually end on your last working day or at the end of the month, depending on how your company set it up.
-It's important to speak to your HR department or health insurance provider as early as possible to clarify your end date and make plans to avoid a gap in your coverage.
+Cover for group members will usually end on the last working day or at the end of the month, depending on how your company set up the scheme.
+It’s important to speak to your HR department or health insurance provider as early as possible to clarify your end date and make plans to avoid a gap in your coverage.
 You can also take expert advice or speak to a health insurance broker to help explore your options.
+To avoid gaps, check out our full guide to UK private medical insurance.

 Can I keep my current policy when I leave?

 In some cases, yes.
-Certain insurers offer a "continuation option" that lets you carry on your health coverage as an individual, often without needing a new assessment.
+Certain insurers offer a “continuation option” that lets you carry on your company health insurance plan as an individual policy, often without needing a new assessment.
 You typically need to arrange this within 30 days of leaving your job, so ask your insurer or HR about this well in advance.

 Will my premiums go up if I go solo?